.png)

 JLM Food Rescuers

-Creating together a sustainable and community-oriented urban food system
+Creating a sustainable and community-driven urban food system

 Us in Numbers: